RileyMoore01/p2.riley.moore/readme.md

 <p>
    To start the Part A of the presentation I would like to waklk through the functionaility of my project by the use of gifs.
+    The description of each gif will be below the image explaining its functionailty in detail.
 </p>

 <h3>Sign In Function</h3>